mnevilleoneill/logzio-docker-filebeat/README.md

 # logzio-docker-filebeat

 logzio-docker-filebeat is a Docker container that uses Filebeat to collect logs from other Docker containers and ship those logs to your Logz.io account.
+This repository is not officially supported by Logz.io.

 ## Usage